-HMRC have provided a set matrix of pre-determined values, which would not be challenged if adopted.
+HMRC have provided a simplified approach to valuing cycles sold to employees after end of loan period, which would not be challenged if adopted.
 The percentage values are based on the value of the bike and safety accessories at the outset of the hire term and the age of the bike at the point at which a transfer of ownership may take place.

 |Age of cycle|

 Acceptable disposal value percentage.

 |Original price £500+|

 Further information on the transfer of bicycle to employees from the HMRC employment income manual:-

 Particular benefits: bicycles: transfer of bicycle to employee

 As explained at EIM21664, employers commonly offer loans of cycles to employees under salary sacrifice arrangements.
 It is not unusual for a cycle to be sold to an employee after the end of the loan period.